Eco-Grow-AI/CropResiliency/docs/DataCollection.md

 - **Dry weight** of roots.
 - **Total leaf area** and **number of leaves**.

+## 3.5 Collect Other Data
+In addition to Biomass, ensure you collect a wide variety of agornomic features for each group and plant, this step is essential.

 ## 4. Calculate Resiliency Score

 To quantify resiliency, normalize the biomass measurements on a 0-10 scale: